ankitsharma495/apple-vision-clone/README.md

 The Clone Website project aims to replicate the following features of the original website:

-- Responsive design: The cloned website will be designed to adapt to different screen sizes and devices.
 - Navigation: Recreating the navigation structure, menus, and links present in the original website.
 - Layout and styling: Replicating the overall look and feel of the original website, including fonts, colors, and visual elements.
 - Dynamic elements: Implementing any interactive components, animations, or dynamic content present on the original website.